Mendelevium: Physical

 In the periodic table, mendelevium is located to the right of the actinide fermium, to the left of the actinide nobelium, and below the lanthanide thulium.
 Mendelevium metal has not yet been prepared in bulk quantities, and bulk preparation is currently impossible.
 Nevertheless, a number of predictions and some preliminary experimental results have been done regarding its properties.

 The lanthanides and actinides, in the metallic state, can exist as either divalent (such as europium and ytterbium) or trivalent (most other lanthanides) metals.
 The former have fns2 configurations, whereas the latter have fn−1d1s2 configurations.
 In 1975, Johansson and Rosengren examined the measured and predicted values for the cohesive energies (enthalpies of crystallization) of the metallic lanthanides and actinides, both as divalent and trivalent metals.
 The conclusion was that the increased binding energy of the [Rn]5f126d17s2 configuration over the [Rn]5f137s2 configuration for mendelevium was not enough to compensate for the energy needed to promote one 5f electron to 6d, as is true also for the very late actinides: thus einsteinium, fermium, mendelevium, and nobelium were expected to be divalent metals.
 The increasing predominance of the divalent state well before the actinide series concludes is attributed to the relativistic stabilization of the 5f electrons, which increases with increasing atomic number.
 Thermochromatographic studies with trace quantities of mendelevium by Zvara and Hübener from 1976 to 1982 confirmed this prediction.
 In 1990, Haire and Gibson estimated mendelevium metal to have an enthalpy of sublimation between 134 and 142 kJ/mol.
 Divalent mendelevium metal should have a metallic radius of around 194±10 pm.
 Like the other divalent late actinides (except the once again trivalent lawrencium), metallic mendelevium should assume a face-centered cubic crystal structure.
-Mendelevium's melting point has been estimated at 827 °C, the same value as that predicted for the neighboring element nobelium.
+Mendelevium's melting point has been estimated at 800 °C, the same value as that predicted for the neighbouring element nobelium.
 Its density is predicted to be around 10.3±0.7 g/cm^{3}.